 TTLS authentication: These settings define the protocol and credentials used to authenticate a user.
 The client uses EAP-TLS to validate the server and create a TLS-encrypted channel between the client and server.
 The client can use another authentication protocol.
-Typically, password-based protocols challenge
+Typically, password-based protocols challenge over a non-exposed TLS encrypted channel.

-This profile will be exported differently to clients running Windows XP as compared to Windows Vista and Windows 7.
+This profile will be exported differently to clients running Windows\ XP as compared to Windows Vista\ and Windows\ 7.
 See TTLS Profile Mapping for more information.